How are homeowners insurance rates determined?

 real estate market.
 Rather, the home’s rebuild cost refers to the amount of

-3. The amount of coverage and your deductible.
+dwelling coverage you need. - The amount of coverage and your deductible.

 A good rule of thumb to consider is, that the more coverage you require, the